mstksg/inCode/copy/entries/singletons-3.md

 thinking about how to best express your predicate, and is sometimes not straightforward.

-I consider our second method, using type-level functions, to be the more "mechanical" way, with less upfront cost in thinking time.
-For the most part, if you can write a value-level function, you can write a type-level function.
+I consider the second method, using type-level functions, to be the more "mechanical" way, with less upfront cost in thinking time.
+For the most part, if you can write a normal value-level function (something that most Haskell programmers are comfortable doing), you can write a type-level function.
 This is even made simpler with singletons --- you can just write your value-level relationship as a normal function, and you can now just directly use your function at the type level.

-In fact, consider if there were more than two "pass states" --- allow, obstruct, or partial.
-In that case, we can restrict a function based on the pass state being equal to any of the three or more.
+In fact, consider if there were more than two `Pass` --- for example, allow, obstruct, or partial.
+In that case, we can restrict a function based on the `Pass` being equal to any of the three or more.
 Using the dependently typed proof version, we would have to create a new GADT for each one.

 In a way, type-level functions deliver on the promise of blurring the line